 “The scenery is so beautiful I am about to cry.”

-Menhera is the way to call a person who is a bit odd and quickly falls into depression or into sad feelings.
-It is also used to call a girl of “short-leash” and is always stalking her boyfriend or a girl who asks for stuff just to dislike it
+Menhera is the way to call a person who is a bit strange and easily falls into depression or sad feelings.
+It is also used to call a girl of “short leash” and is always stalking her boyfriend, or a girl who asks for things just to dislike them.

-afterward.
-While it is mainly used by guys to call girls a bit “special” to treat, it is not uncommon for girls to call themselves menhera or a guy to be called menhera either.
+afterwards.
+While it is mainly used by guys to refer to girls who are a bit “special” to treat, it is not uncommon for girls to call themselves Menhera or for a guy to be called Menhera.
 It is simply used as a な形容詞 (Na-type adjective).

-It is a slang verb used to determine when removing or unfollowing someone from an SNS.
-Such as Twitter or Instagram.
+It is a slang verb used to determine when to remove or unfollow someone from a social networking site.
+Like Twitter or Instagram.

 (Ano haiyuu mada foroo shiteru?)